charlesDelahunt/BuiltToLast/README.md

 # BuiltToLast
-This repository contains code for the paper "Built to Last: Functional and Structural Mechanisms in the Moth Olfactory Network that Mitigate Effects of Neural Injury" by CB Delahunt, PD Maia, and JN Kutz, January 2018.
+This repository contains Matlab code for the paper "Built to Last: Functional and Structural Mechanisms in the Moth Olfactory Network that Mitigate Effects of Neural Injury", by CB Delahunt, PD Maia, and JN Kutz (in review).

-Jan 26 2018: We are currently refactoring the Matlab code for easier use.
+To run simulations: 'runInjurySimulationsMain.m'

-If you have questions or comments, or wish to access material not yet posted, please email Charles Delahunt at delahunt@uw.edu
+If you have questions or comments, please email Charles Delahunt at delahunt@uw.edu

-Thank you!
+Thank you for your interest in our work!